Filtering data based upon it's values

 For numeric properties Discover allows a range of data to be filtered, change the criteria to return values less than 435.

 By clicking query again, Discover will find samples that are within the original well and below the defined value of T-max.
 It’s also possible to change the expression to include other logical operators, for example by changing the expression to A or B all samples that fulfil either criteria are included in the filter.

-In this way, it is possible to build complex expressions based upon any measured property in the system that filter all the data in the system to very specific sample criteria.
+In this way, it is possible to build complex expressions based upon any measured property in the system that filter all the data to very specific sample criteria.